nothingislost/obsidian-workspaces-plus/README.md

 ## How to use
 - Open workspace switcher via hotkey or by clicking workspace name in status bar
 - cycle through workspaces with up and down arrows
+- type workspace name to find in list
 - open workspace with enter or by clicking on workspace with mouse

 ## Features